SilvaAriel/SilvaAriel.github.io/_posts/2020-10-03-garbage-collector.markdown

 Enters Generational Collection Algorithm.
 It combines all the above algorithms and applies them in the scenario they best fit.

 Every object created will have an “age”.
 They get “older” every time a Garbage Collection Cycle happens.
-Java separates them in two parts in the Memory Heap:
+Java separates them into two parts in the Memory Heap:

 * **Young Generation**, divided in:
     * Eden Space